Remyuu/manim_video_FFT/video_script/C_script.md

 Leaves only f(t)e^.., move to RIGHT.
 Meanwhile, show the two coordinate system.
 ```
-The f(t) is just our original sound function. t is time.
-For explanation, we look at one note first, i.e. a single sine or cosine wave.
+The f(t) is just our sound to be handled, where t is time.
+For a simpler explanation, we look at one note first, i.e. a single sine or cosine wave. ==↓==
 ```
 circumscribe f(t)
 f(t)->wave on cartessian coordinate
 ```
-But also note that we would like to shift our function up a little bit, just to make things simpler.
+But also note that we would like to shift our function up a little bit, just a minor detail to make things simpler.
 ```
 f(t) shift up by 1.
 ```